greenerservices/greenerservices.github.io/app/principles/actions/4c-select-greener-data-centre-providers.md

 ###  (i) Choose providers with regions with renewable energy available

-Select cloud provider regions where the grid carbon intensity is the lowest, where possible.
+Select cloud provider regions where the grid carbon intensity is low.

 Choose cloud providers with higher proportion of energy consumed by the data centre that comes from renewable resources.

-NB.
-Government departments may be constrained to choosing regions within the UK for reasons of data sovereignty
+NB: Government departments may be constrained to choosing regions within the UK for reasons of data sovereignty

 #### Environmental benefit:
-Placeholder.
+Data centres in regions with a lower-carbon grid mix will likely have lower operational carbon footprint.

 {% from "govuk/components/details/macro.njk" import govukDetails %}

 {{ govukDetails({
   summaryText: "Read more",
-  text: "Some placeholder text"
+  text: "Coming soon!"
 }) }}
 * * *

 ###  (ii) Choose providers monitoring energy and water usage

-The energy efficiency of a data centre is often expressed in terms of Power Usage Effectiveness (PUE) is a metric for the overall energy efficiency of a data center facility.
+The energy efficiency of a data centre is often expressed in terms of Power Usage Effectiveness (PUE).
 It is calculated by dividing the total amount of energy consumed by the facility by the energy used specifically by the IT equipment.

 Water plays an essential role in cooling data centres.
 Water Usage Effectiveness (WUE) is a measure of water efficiency.
 Tracking water use is even more important in areas of water stress and where free cooling is not used.

 #### Environmental benefit:
-Placeholder
+Monitoring energy and water use allows comparison between the efficiency of data centres.

 {{ govukDetails({
   summaryText: "Read more",
-  html: "Placeholder"
+  html: "Coming soon!"
 }) }}

 * * *